bran0h/rust-exercises/idiomatic_rust/slides/index.md

    | |_____- `match` arms have incompatible types
 ```

-_What's the type of `logger`?_
+*What's the type of `logger`?*

 ---

-## layout: default
+layout: default
+---

 # Heterogeneous collections

-_What if we want to create collections of different types implementing the same trait?_
+*What if we want to create collections of different types implementing the same trait?*

 ```rust{all|1-13|15-21}
 trait Render {